arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 We will soon find out that this minor change throws a monkey wrench into the works of traditional function application and composition.

 In the next part we will implement some of those type.
-In defining them, we will make sure of ensuring 3 important traits:
+In defining them, we will make sure of ensuring 2 important traits:

 1. that the result will be about *pure functions*, so we will get the benefits of both pure functions and controlled side effects
-2. that the pure calculation and the extra-behavior are not mixed together, so we can tackle them separately
+2. that the extra-behavior is not accidentally executed while the pure functions are being manipulated
 3. that a version of Function Application and Function Composition exist for them, so we can use them in real scenarios.

 Here's the last approximation for this first article: Monads are not an intuitive concept.
 Monadic Functions are.
-Monads are just how functional languages have chosen to represent the output of Monadic Functions.
+Monads are just how functional languages have conventionally chosen to represent the output of Monadic Functions.

 Grab your keyboard.
 It's time to give birth to your first monad.